 A delicious patriotic kitsch classic.
 Wayne doesn't attack lefties, except by inference, his virile, shining love of America and American values such a beacon that their pallid pinko preferences wilt in comparison.
 The recitations are the best, particularly the title piece, "America, Why I Love Her."
 I'm also fond of "Why Are You Marching, Son?"

-Various Artists "ATOMIC PLATTERS: COLD WAR MUSIC FROM THE GOLDEN AGE OF HOMELAND SECURITY" (Bear Family, 2006)
+Various Artists "ATOMIC PLATTERS: COLD WAR MUSIC FROM THE GOLDEN AGE OF HOMELAND SECURITY" (Bear Family Records, 2006)

 The German archival label, Bear Family, turns its attention to the defining historical conflict of the late 20th Century, with this stunning 5-CD, 1-DVD omnibus of Cold War propaganda and kitsch, ranging from duck-and-cover civil defense PSAs and snippets of news broadcasts to a hefty helping of conservative musical acts, including several of the artists listed here, and novelty tunes galore.
 Country, rock, pop, jazz and blues, and everybody's wondering when the Big One's gonna drop.
 This collection was curated by the same folks who put together the more compact FREEDOM IS A HAMMER album, below.